Competitive Advantage Attacks to Decentralized Federated Learning: Threat Model

 \section{Threat Model}

-\myparatight{Attacker's goal} We consider a collusive set of selfish clients to be an attacker.
-The selfish clients aim to compromise the integrity of the DFL training process to achieve two goals: \emph{utility goal} and \emph{competitive-advantage goal}.
-The utility goal means that, by joining the collaborative DFL training process with the non-selfish clients, the selfish clients can learn more accurate local models.
-Suppose $M_1$ is the local model of a selfish client learnt by joint DFL training among the selfish clients themselves, i.e., the selfish clients do not collaborate with the non-selfish ones.
-Moreover, $M_2$ is the local model of the selfish client learnt by joint DFL training among the selfish and non-selfish clients.
-The utility goal means that $M_2$ should be more accurate than $M_1$.
+\myparatight{Attacker's goal} We consider a colluding subset of clients, termed \emph{selfish clients}, as the attacker.
+Their goal is to compromise the DFL training to achieve two objectives: 1).
+The \emph{utility goal}: selfish clients aim to obtain more accurate local models than those learned by training solely among themselves.
+Formally, let $M_1$ be the local model obtained when selfish clients train solely among themselves, and $M_2$ the model learned when they participate in full DFL.
+The utility goal requires that $M_2$ is more accurate than $M_1$.
+2).
+The \emph{competitive-advantage goal}: the selfish clients aim to obtain more accurate local models than those of the non-selfish clients, gaining practical benefits such as improved service quality or increased revenue in competitive domains.

-The competitive-advantage goal means that the local models of the selfish clients are more accurate than those of the non-selfish clients.
-This goal gives competitive advantages to the selfish clients.
-In particular, with more accurate local models, the selfish clients (e.g., banks or hospitals) could attract more customers and make more revenues.

-\myparatight{Attacker's capabilities} A selfish client sends its pre-aggregation local model as a shared model to other selfish clients.
-However, a selfish client can arbitrarily manipulate the shared models sent to non-selfish clients.
-Note that a non-selfish client sends its pre-aggregation local model as a shared model to other clients in each global training round.
-Following the standard assumption in distributed systems~\cite{lamport2019byzantine}, we assume $N \ge 3m +1$, where $m$ is the number of selfish clients and $N$ is the total number of clients.
-Fig.~\ref{fig:overview} illustrates our \alg{}.
+\myparatight{Attacker's capabilities} A selfish client sends its true pre-aggregation local model to other selfish clients but can arbitrarily manipulate the models shared with non-selfish clients.
+In contrast, non-selfish clients follow standard DFL behavior and share their pre-aggregation local models with all peers.
+We assume the standard resilience condition $N \ge 3m + 1$~\cite{lamport2019byzantine}, where $m$ is the number of selfish clients and $N$ is the total number of clients.
+Fig.\ref{fig:overview} illustrates the attack mechanism.

-\myparatight{Attacker's background knowledge} The selfish clients know the aggregation rule of the DFL system as they are a part of the system.
-Moreover, they know the pre-aggregation local models of non-selfish clients in each global training round since the non-selfish clients send them as shared models to selfish clients.
-The selfish clients also know each other's pre-aggregation local models since they exchange them.
+\myparatight{Attacker's knowledge} As legitimate participants, selfish clients know the aggregation rule and receive the pre-aggregation local models from all non-selfish clients.
+They also share their own pre-aggregation local models among themselves.